What is Self-Advocacy, and Why is It Important?

 Here’s a handy list of suggestions and insights for parents to build their youth’s self-advocacy skills at home, especially with respect to health care and management.
 There are several videos, too.

 Youthhood.org’s purpose is to help young adults plan for life after high school.
 The site also offers information, links, and interactive activities for adults who work directly with youth (including but not limited to teachers, youth workers, community leaders, parents, and other adult family members) to help youth plan for their futures.
 It can be used as a “stand-alone” curriculum or as a supplement to an established curriculum.

 My Health, My Choice, My Responsibility.

 My Health, My Choice, My Responsibility is an 8-session curriculum-based group training program focusing on advocating for healthy choices on a daily basis.
 The emphasis is on gaining knowledge to make informed choices and the skills and tools needed to speak up for good health.
 Topics include being a self-advocate at medical appointments, physical activity, nutrition, being safe and healthy at home, and feelings.
 Participants learn the material through discussions, exercises, and visual aids.
-The link above will take you to a subsection, where you’ll need to scroll down a bit to find the curriculum (go just past “Online Videos”).

 Personal Preferences Indicator: A Guide for Planning.

 For use with individuals with significant developmental disabilities | Available in English and Spanish.